5 Things They Don’t Tell you About Becoming an Entrepreneur

 Don’t feel ashamed, I didn’t either.
 When I had money, my mindset was that we need to outspend and out speak the competitors, but in doing so, it caused a bit of a financial burden and also created an expectation.
 When funds and resources are too low to uphold that expectation, it may cause the brand to deteriorate.

 Now, I surround myself with entrepreneurial experts in certain business matters and consult before spending.
 Spending a few hundred bucks to save a few thousand is well worth it.
-Here are some of the experts I know I can rely on:

 Conclusion: “Oh that was my idea!”